 Fresh Milled Flour for Sourdough Pullman Loaf

-• Flour Ratio: Freshly Milled to All-Purpose: Hard white wheat can be used 1:1.
-Sometimes I need to add a little more FMF than all-purpose.
+- Flour Ratio: Freshly Milled to All-Purpose: Hard white wheat can be used 1:1.
+I usually need to add a little more FMF than all-purpose.
 After mixing the dough and letting it rest, if it is still too sticky to knead, add more FMF (freshly milled flour) 1/4 cup at a time until it is workable.
+I have to use 4 1/2 cups fresh milled flour for this recipe.

 STEP 1: Mix all ingredients except flour in a large mixing bowl or in the bowl of a stand mixer.
 Slowly add flour to the dough 1 cup at a time and mix until the dough is sticky but workable.